Wednesday, December 3, 2008

 Continue to basket weave the strips until the entire “tree” is done and all the strips are used.
 Press the bottom edge of the strips to the base of the triangle to “seal” the edge.
 Carefully spread the green sugar mix over the top of your woven triangle tree.
 Don’t worry about getting it in the cracks of the weave, it will melt in.

-Optional: Place a lump of dough at the base of your “tree” for a trunk (if you have room).
+Use a little extra dough at the base of your tree for a trunk (if you have room).
 You can cover it with any remaining sugar mix (mixed together the red and green should make brown!
 Or you could just use uncolored cinnamon sugar mix).
+You can make this a "lump" and coat it with sugar mix, or you can roll it like a regular cinnamon roll (Roll a flat strip 1/4" to 1/2" thick.
+Coat it with sugar mix.
+Roll up the strip.

 This is a beautiful, decadent treat that doesn’t really take long to make once you master the basket weaving.
+It's now a Christmas morning tradition along with Daddy's famous rolls.
 OK, my mouth is now watering!!

 Wow, sounds great.
 I don't know that I have the patience or the time though this year, but hmm, maybe next year.